edwa1663/History-320-MultiMedia-Essay/pages/essay-01.md

 # Historical Events that sparked anti war sediment

 {% include feature/line-chart.html data="sotu-20th-century" topic="America at war" %}
 Various events sparked major talks against war throughout the 20th Century.
 Anti-war sediment may alos appear following a nation that has lost a major conflict.
-You can see the majority of the use of the word "war" was said during the wartime surronding the world wars.
+You can see the majority of the use of the word "war" was said during the wartime surronding the world wars. [^]: John D’Agata, ed., *The Making of the American Essay* (Minneapolis: Graywolf Press, 2016), 19–20.
 ## Introduction

 Here's some sample text, written in Markdown.